dgnball/danielball.com/jekyll-site/index.md

 ### Want to hire me?

-I work through my limited company, [Westsmith](https://westsmith.co.uk) on a contract or freelance basis.
+I work through my consultancy company, [Westsmith](https://westsmith.co.uk) on a contract or freelance basis.

 If you would like to discuss a project, please get in touch.
-The best place to reach me is on [LinkedIn](https://www.linkedin.com/in/daniel-ball-consultant/) or [info@westsmith.co.uk](mailto:info@westsmith.co.uk)
+The best place to reach me is on [LinkedIn](https://www.linkedin.com/in/daniel-ball-consultant/), but you can also contact me by sending an email to [info@westsmith.co.uk](mailto:info@westsmith.co.uk)

 ### Noteworthy